ngjingheng95/Machine-Learning-Python/README.md

 # Machine-Learning-Python
-Journey towards Machine Learning Mastery!
+## Journey towards Machine Learning Mastery!
----
+## ---

 This repository contains the various deep learning models that were developed while learning Machine Learning.
-The models created are based on Theano and Tensorflow backend and uses Keras.
+The models created are based on Tensorflow backend and uses Keras.

 Lesson 1: Simple calculation using basic Tensorflow functions